kwan22/habits/level4.md

 - 1a crossing-3, 7a 500m-2 right dash
 - 1a chasm2 ending
+- 2a start downright for 1.2x into blockbreak
 - 2a start near-end wallbounce
 - 3a boxes final wallbounce
+- 3a suite-2 ending downright for 1.2x
 - 4a trail/cliff face wallbounces
 - 5b cc-1 cornerglide
 - 6a rb last badeline: instant hyper over ext hyper ultra